Prof. Dr. Barbara Mittler - Chinese Cultural Studies

 On this page:

-A variation of my Habilitation Thesis (A Newspaper for China?
-Power, Identity and Change in Shanghai's News Media (1872-1912)) has been published by Harvard University Press' Asia Center Series.
-The book is based on an analysis of articles taken from a Shanghai newspaper, the Shenbao, founded in 1872 by an English businessman, Ernest Major.
-The book is an attempt to show how the foreign medium newspaper was transformed to fit the taste of its Chinese readerships, by incorporating the Chinese court gazette on its pages, by using authoritative quotations from the Chinese Classics, or by adapting Chinese literary forms, such as that of the zhiguai-xiaoshuo short story or the examination essay (baguwen).
+Next to my interest in music in greater China, it is the early Chinese print media that I have focused on in my research: a variation of my Habilitation Thesis (A Newspaper for China?
+Power, Identity and Change in Shanghai's News Media (1872-1912)) is based on an analysis of articles taken from a Shanghai newspaper, the Shenbao 申報, founded in 1872 by a British businessman, Ernest Major.
+This study attempts to show how the foreign medium newspaper was transformed to fit the taste of its Chinese readerships, by incorporating the Chinese court gazette on its pages, by using authoritative citations from the Chinese Classics, and by adapting Chinese literary forms such as zhiguai 志怪 (records of the strange) or the examination essay (baguwen 八股文).
 The book also addresses the question of the implied readerships of this newspaper by surveying the role of women and of the inhabitants of Shanghai.
 Finally, it asks whether or not this particular Shanghai newspaper, and many of the newspapers that followed in its wake, were indeed responsible for the development of a Chinese nationalism in Shanghai.
 The book thus questions the fundamental assumption reiterated since the publication of Benedict Anderson's Imagined Communities that newspapers were indeed powerful agents in the formation of (Chinese) nationalism and the (Chinese) public sphere.

 See also: All Current Projects

-For more Information take a look at the list of my current and past projects.
+For more information, please take a look at the list of my current and past projects.